 Hello friends and welcome to part two of the Thanksgiving 2011 Smoking Meat Newsletter.
-We talked about smoking a turkey last week using a buttermilk brine and this week we are going to discuss ham.. the other traditional holiday meat.
+This week we are going to discuss ham.. the other traditional holiday meat.
 When I say smoking a ham, you might think that I mean curing, smoking, hanging in the barn for weeks on end.. but not so.
 I typically purchase an already cured and cooked ham and after applying some seasoning, smoke it for about 3 hours.
 You have to taste it to believe the flavor difference between one that is home smoked and one that is not.

 It’s sort of like smoking hotdogs.. you don’t think it will make that big of a difference and then WOW!